 Even if pirates are not your thing – if you enjoy dressing up, enjoy festivals of any kind, or parades, then Gasparilla Tampa should be high on your bucket list.
 If you are into pirates, this event will be the repatriation of sorts for you!

 Normally, Gasparilla takes place in February.
-For 2021 event organizers announced Monday that the parades would be moved from their typical January and February dates to later in April due to Covid-19.
-Stay tuned for updates on when the events will begin!
+For 2021 event organizers announced Monday, the parades would be moved from their typical January and February dates to later in April due to Covid-19.
+However, it is official that Gasparilla 2021 is officially canceled, as COVID-19 continues to spread across Tampa Bay.

 History Of Gasparilla Tampa